-If you are an entrepreneur who had a ‘great idea’ and started their own business, do you remember the days of being able to easily and effectively share information with your immediate business network to communicate whatever information you needed to provide them with?
+Are you an entrepreneur who had a ‘great idea’ and started your own business?
+Do you remember the days of being able to easily and effectively share information with your immediate business network?
 A common tale is how quickly this can all change.
 Sometimes this can be in the blink of an eye.
 Suddenly you have contractors involved to help with various aspects of your business, then a diverse customer base, and then staff on the payroll, often in multiple locations and time zones.
+All you need is the most powerful information sharing platform, an Intranet.
+What is an Intranet?

 As your business continues to grow and evolve, so does the challenge for how to most effectively share and communicate information across your network.
 This common need gave rise to the Intranet.
 This term often gets confused with “Internet”.
 You may chuckle at this notion but it’s a common point of confusion.
 Put simply, the Intranet is a private information sharing platform which is only accessible to a limited audience or group of people typically bound by an organisation or closed network affiliation, usually staff.